Timeseries

 slice_intersect_times(other, copy=True)[source]

-Return time index of this series, where the time index has been intersected with the one of the other series.
+Return the time index of the series where the time index was intersected with the other series.

 This method is in general not symmetric.